Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Conclusion

 \section{Conclusion}

-In summary, while recent LRMs exhibit remarkable long-CoT reasoning abilities, effective instruction selection remains an underexplored challenge.
-Our study identifies reasoning trace length and problem difficulty as strong, quantifiable heuristics for high-quality data selection.
-Building on these insights, we introduce \textsc{Select2Reason}, an novel and efficient instruction-tuning data selection framework for long-CoT reasoning.
-Extensive empirical validation demonstrates that models trained on our selected subsets achieve superior reasoning performance using significantly less data, paving the way for cost-effective and high-quality instruction tuning in long-CoT tasks.
+While recent large reasoning models exhibit remarkable long-CoT reasoning abilities, effective instruction selection remains an underexplored challenge.
+Our study identifies reasoning trace length and problem difficulty as strong and quantifiable heuristics for high-quality data selection.
+Building on these insights, we introduce \textsc{Select2Reason}, an novel and efficient instruction-tuning data selection framework.
+Extensive experiments demonstrates that models trained on selected subsets achieve superior performance with significantly less data, paving the way for cost-effective and high-quality long-CoT instruction tuning.